ProofOfKeags/lambdacoin/Talk.md

 The remainder of this talk will assume that you know the basic affordances of cryptographic primitives such as hashing and public key cryptography, as well as a Fire Lubline™ proficiency with Haskell.

+When I was originally proposing this talk I had the naive hope that we could touch at least a little bit on everything that goes into a minimum viable cryptocurrency.
+But I was terribly wrong, so there are certain things we will have to skip over the details of, but I'll do my best to mention where I'm skipping over so at least you know there are dark corners to be investigated here.

 ## Transaction Structure

 So the type of ledger we are going to be building is what is referred to as a UTXO based ledger.
 This differs from an